5 Great Shiny Dashboards from Appsilon

 5. Damage Assessment

 This is not an exhaustive list and there are many other beautiful and seemingly complex dashboards out there.
 Open source Shiny, having easy-to-use tools for full-stack development, fast prototyping, and a wealth of integrated packages for visualization, is a must-use for projects requiring R’s data-handling capabilities and user-friendly optimization.
 As the examples above show, shiny allows for unique storytelling experiences by creating interactive and visually appealing platforms to showcase your data.
-These dashboards are truly versatile, catering to a wide variety of problems and set of needs.
+These dashboards are versatile, catering to a wide variety of problems and needs.
 If you’re interested in learning more, check out our shiny-related blogs; and if you’re looking to find out how to scale shiny in your project reach out to us [Appsilon].
 We’d love to hear from you.

 We Need Your Help!